Skip to content

 • For hanging issues: Check command transformation in script runner (codex expects prompt content, not file paths)

-1. Add smoke test for compilation/validation
+1. Add a smoke test for compilation/validation.

-3. Keep tests focused and fast
+3. Keep tests focused and fast.

 This testing strategy ensures we ship with confidence while maintaining fast development cycles.